Puja098765/devTinder/frontend/devTinder/README.md

 - build the user card on feed
 - Edit Profile feature
 - Show Toast Message on save of profile
-- see all my connections
+- New Page - see all my connections
+- New Page - See all my Connection Requests
+- Feature- Accept/Reject Connection Request